These carrot cake cupcakes are super moist and seriously easy to make! With simple, every day ingredients, you can't go wrong!

 See recipe card for specific measurements.

-In a lightly oiled 12 cup muffin tin, scoop enough batter into each hole to fill ¾'s of the hole.
+Step Seven - In a lightly oiled 12 cup muffin tin, scoop enough batter into each hole to fill ¾'s of the hole.
 Feel free to use cupcake liners as well if you don't want to use more oil.

 Be sure to let the cupcakes cool entirely before frosting them!
 Otherwise, the icing will become a little runny.